-The Test Runner is the engine tool dedicated to testing certain features of the engine, projects or the plugins that have been previously implemented.
-The Test Runner makes it possible to run feature tests more easily and quickly; it is especially useful for non-programmers as it can be used to run custom tests provided that they have been previously introduced to the Engine.
+The Test Runner is the tool dedicated to testing certain features of the engine, projects or the plugins that have been previously implemented.
+The Test Runner makes it possible to run feature tests more easily and quickly.
+It is especially useful for non-programmers as it can be used to run custom tests provided that they have been already introduced to the Engine.

 The Test Runner tool can be used to run all the tests that are available under a category, or to run a test individually.

-The Test Runner tool can be found on Tools → Advanced → Test Runner and it is comprised of the following sections:
+The tool can be found in Tools → Advanced → Test Runner and it is comprised of the following sections:

 The Menu can be accessed via the button on the top-right corner of the Test Runner.
 When clicked, it reveals the following sub-menus.